BolsUA/documentation/docs/database.md

 - `user_id`: References the user who submitted the application.
 - `scholarship_id`: References the scholarship for which the user applied.
 - `name`: Name of the application.
-- `status`: Represents the state of the application (e.g., "graded", "rejected").
+- `status`: Represents the state of the application (e.g., "graded", "declined").
 - `created_at`: Timestamp of when the application was submitted.
 - `id`: Unique identifier for each application.
+- `user_response`: Represents the user's response to the application (e.g., "accepted", "rejected").
+- `grade`: The grade assigned to the application.
+- `reason`: The reason for the grade being rejected.
+- `select`: Boolean value indicating whether the application was selected.

 ## Scientific Area
 The `scientific_area` table categorizes scholarships based on academic disciplines.